History of the Portugal national football team: Euro 2024

 On 9 January 2023, Roberto Martinez was announced as the head coach of Portugal, replacing Fernando Santos.
 Portugal was drawn in Group I for UEFA Euro 2024 qualifying with Bosnia and Herzegovina, Iceland, Liechtenstein, Luxembourg and Slovakia.
 Martinez's first game in charge took place on 23 March in a 4–0 home win over Liechtenstein at Estádio José Alvalade in the UEFA Euro 2024 qualifiers.
 At the same stage, on 11 September, Portugal recorded their biggest victory in international history by defeating Luxembourg 9–0 at home.
 Portugal was one of the first European sides to advance from qualifying into the UEFA Euro 2024 after their 3–2 win over Slovakia, marking Portugal's fastest qualification to a major tournament in their history.
 The following match, on 16 October, Portugal secured first place of their group, following a 5–0 away victory over Bosnia and Herzegovina.
 Following a 2–0 home over Iceland, Martinez led Portugal to a perfect qualification campaign, overtaking the record for most scored and least scored against in a qualifying campaign in Portugal's history, with a record of 36 goals scored and only 2 goals conceded, keeping 9 clean sheets, in the process.
 Portugal also became one of the national teams in Europe to win all of their matches for the qualifiers of the UEFA European Championship, with 10 wins from 10 matches, the first time in Portugal's international history.

+In their European Championship group, Portugal were paired with Georgia, Turkey and Czechia.
+With wins against Czechia and Turkey and a loss to Georgia, Portugal qualified for the Round of 16 as group winners, where they played against Slovenia.
+The game finished 0–0 and was decided on penalties, with Portuguese goalkeeper Diogo Costa saving each of Slovenia's penalties, while Portugal scored all of theirs.
+Facing France in the Quarter finals, the game again finished 0–0 and was decided on penalties; a miss by João Felix meant France won 5–3, and Portugal were eliminated.